Learn what kind of in-home care support Helpers can provide and how to get started with your first booking

 Published

 On Herewith, you’ll find 100% background-checked Helpers with a diverse range of skills and availability.
 Helpers are friendly, caring individuals who enjoy working with older adults in their communities.
+Browse Helper profiles and chat with them through Herewith’s secure online portal before booking to find the best match for your needs.

 Non-medical support ranges from things like light housework, errands, help with technology, companionship, and meal prep to feeding, bathing, and dressing.
 In some cases, Helpers can also provide non-medical support for managing health conditions, such as memory care and aid with mobility, toileting, or medication reminders.